MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_multiplane_overlay_flags.md

 A 32-bit value that identifies the type of flip operation to perform.

-#### - PanelFitterPostComposition
+*PanelFitterPostComposition*

 Indicates that the plane is to be stretched using panel fitter hardware.
 This should only be set for plane 0.

 Setting this member is equivalent to setting the third bit of the 32-bit <b>Value</b> member (0x00000004).